 Here’s one last look at where we started and the 1st day progress.

 The paint and lighting made such a difference.
-Can’t wait to show you the final space next week!
+Check out part 2 next to see the finished space!